dh1tw/streamdeck-buttons/readme.md

-my custom buttons for the elgato / corsair streamdeck built on top of [gostreamdeck](https://github.com/dh1tw/streamdeck)
+my custom buttons for the elgato / corsair streamdeck built on top of [go streamdeck](https://github.com/dh1tw/streamdeck)